oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 To bind the authorization code using the Authorization Challenge Endpoint, the JWK Thumbprint of the DPoP key MUST be communicated to the Authorization Server by including the `dpop_jkt` parameter defined in section 10 of {{I-D.ietf-oauth-dpop}} alongside other authorization request parameters in the POST body of the first Authorization Challenge Request.
 If it is included in subsequent Authorization Challenge Requests, the value of this parameter must be the same as in the initial request.
 If the JWK Thumbprint in the `dpop_jkt` differ at any point, the Authorization Server MUST reject the request.
 If the `dpop_jkt` parameter is not included in the first request, but added in subsequent requests, the Authorization Server MUST reject the request (do we need to define a specific error code for that?).

 ### Other Proof of Possession Mechanisms
-It may be possible to use other proof of posession mechanisms to sender constrain access and refresh tokens.
+It may be possible to use other proof of possession mechanisms to sender constrain access and refresh tokens.
 Defining these mechanisms are out of scope for this specification.

 ### Device Session
 * PoP binding of device session parameter